chapmanjacobd/library/.github/README.md

         Paste a folder (and press enter) to toggle selection Type "*" to select all files in the most recently printed table

-    Then it will give you a prompt:
+    Then it will give you a prompt

         Paste a path: